 Our Story

 For Kim and Cary Collier, wellness has never been a trend.
-It’s a lifelong calling shaped by their early years in Southeast Asia, where the couple helped ignite a global shift toward culturally rooted, nature-immersive spa experiences.
-From the mountain rainforests of Java to the healing coastlines of Bali to the luxury towers of Hong Kong, the Colliers learned firsthand that true hospitality begins with honoring people, place, and heritage.
+It’s a lifelong calling shaped by their early years across Southeast Asia, where they sparked a global shift toward culturally rooted, nature-immersive spa experiences.
+From the rainforests of Java to the coastlines of Bali to the luxury towers of Hong Kong, they learned that true hospitality begins with honoring people, place, and heritage.
+Their journey carried them through hand-drawn plans faxed overseas, hauling early desktop computers through airports in the ’90s, and collaborating with elders, healers, architects, and artisans long before “wellness” became an industry.

-Today, from their home base in Whitefish, Montana, Kim and Cary co-lead CollierConcepts with the same philosophy that shaped their early work: design for longevity, honor local culture, elevate human care, and create spaces that help people feel more alive.
+Now based in Whitefish, Montana, the Colliers co-lead CollierConcepts with the same philosophy that shaped their beginnings: design for longevity, respect local culture, elevate human care, and create spaces that help people feel more alive.

 Cary Collier